aosabook/500lines/functionalDB/chapter.md

        [(update-creation-ts (assoc ent :id ent-id) new-ts) next-top-id]))
 ````

-To add the entity to storage, we locate the most recent layer in the database and update the storage in that layer with a new layer.
-[TODO: Maybe we can factor this into its own function from the code below and list that code here?]
+To add the entity to storage, we locate the most recent layer in the database and update the storage in that layer with a new layer, the results of this operation are stored in the *layer-with-updated-storage* local variable.

 [TODO: Debo resume editing here]